 Communication, education and community service

 At orientation in July, first-year students participate in mandatory programming about proper student conduct and acceptable behavior on and off campus.
-Student behavior is also discussed during parent orientation during a “Safety and Community Standards” session presented by UB’s Judicial Affairs office and University Police.
+Student behavior is also discussed during parent orientation during a “Safety and Community Standards” session presented by UB’s Office of Student Conduct & Advocacy and University Police.

 During the fall semester, the university will continue to raise awareness about proper student behavior by placing ads in the UB student newspaper, engaging students through social media, meeting with student leaders and holding discussions in residence halls.
 The university has expanded its good-neighbor programming to include a transfer student orientation and at a “moving off campus fair” to be held during the spring semester.

 Promoting and reinforcing good community citizenship

 The University Heights Quality of Life Task Force meets quarterly to discuss collaborative efforts in the neighborhood.
 Task force members include representatives from UB Student Government, Community Relations, Student Conduct & Advocacy and Off-Campus Student Services.
 The group also includes Amherst, University and Buffalo Police, Amherst Fire Department, Erie County Health Department, State Liquor Authority, Permits & Inspection, and area business and community leaders.

 As part of UB’s annual “Operation Doorhanger,” at the beginning of the fall semester, university volunteer to go door-to-door to about 1,600 homes in University Heights providing neighborhood residents with information about whom to contact to discuss concerns or opportunities related to UB students.
 The flyers also will include tips for students on how to be a good neighbor, as well as helpful information about personal safety, food options, housing code compliance and voter registration.

 Off-campus law and safety enforcement

 UB and the City of Buffalo have again agreed to a memorandum of understanding that enables University Police and the Buffalo Police Department to request assistance from one another when required in the University Heights neighborhood.